-Around 20% of startups fail during the first year of operations.
+Did you know that around 20% of startups fail during the first year of operations?

 Understanding the key stages of the business life cycle is essential to ensuring that your business avoids that fate.